ChewKeanHo/AutomataCI/srcPYTHON/README.md

 You can open the `index.html` file to view the actual coverage mapping which can help you to perform pinpoint testing with optimal amount of test cases.

+## Build Execution
+The native CI employs `pyinstaller` to construct a single binary program based on the default `main.py` file.